Southern Air Transport: CIA era

 SAT was part of group of CIA "proprietary" carriers and related businesses, including Air America, Air Asia, Civil Air Transport and Intermountain Aviation, under the Pacific Corporation parent company run by George A. Doole Jr..
 The airline held itself out to the public as just another charter carrier.
 A 1965 advertisement in The Miami News used the tag line "You can't measure Southern Air's service" and noted its capabilities in shipping livestock, household goods and cars.
-However, SAT's logo was an eight-point compass — the CIA has a 16 point compass on its seal.
+However, SAT's logo was an eight-point compass — the CIA has a 16-point compass on its seal.
+Other connections were more obvious.
+The 1968 CAB annual report to Congress showed Air America as the holder of SAT's debt, and by that time, Air America was widely believed to be controlled by the CIA.
+As a nearby photo indicates, SAT flew a 727 for which Air America was the registered owner.
 In 1966, SAT ordered a Boeing 727 (specifically for use on its military transport contract in Asia) and in 1968, Lockheed L-100s, the civilian version of the C-130 Hercules military cargo aircraft.
 In 1970 the CAB gave the airline authority to use the L-100s for outsized cargo worldwide.

 Although SAT was substantially bigger than before it was bought by the CIA, it remained small by contrast to the industry, whatever the size of the overall CIA proprietary aviation business.
 In 1969, SAT revenues were $11 million, whereas all US supplemental air carriers together were $361 million, against US scheduled carrier revenues of $8.8 billion.
 In 1969 the Atlantic fleet was six aircraft, operating out of Miami, San Juan and the Bahamas; the Pacific fleet was four aircraft, operating passenger and cargo flights for the military out of Yokota, Japan and Tainan, Taiwan.
 The two regions were semi-autonomous, the Pacific being CIA-centric, the Atlantic operating more-or-less conventionally, though occasionally also assisted.
 In January 1970, SAT was one of a consortium of airlines carrying relief to Biafra with L-100s.
 The L-100s ranged widely, one trip in 1971 traveling over 100,000 miles in 310 flight hours using five separate crews to Europe, Greenland, the Solomon Islands, Australia and within the United States before returning to Miami.